HIV Clinic at Ward 86

 Case Management Services

-Ward 86 provides daily, on-site case management services through a team and collaborative approach.
-A medical social work model of case management is employed on-site at Ward 86 by licensed social workers to all clients.
-In addition, culturally specific community case management services are available to clients who need additional stabilization through three Center of Excellences (Women’s CoE, Black Health CoE and CCHAMP CoE) that are based at Ward 86.
-Some of these community case management services are also available off-site with our collaborative partners, Alliance Health Project, San Francisco AIDS Foundation and Catholic Charities.
-Finally, another layer of nursing case management is available for those clients with the greatest medical needs.
+Ward 86 has a full-time psychiatrist and case management service providers offering daily, on-site services through a team-based and collaborative approach.
+Ward 86 also provides social work services, including housing and food provision services.
+Some of the community case management services at Ward 86 are also available off-site with our collaborative partners, Alliance Health Project, San Francisco AIDS Foundation and Catholic Charities.
+Finally, nursing case management is available for those clients with the greatest medical needs.
 All services are available during normal operating hours at each of the sites.

 Substance Use Services